Sponsored post – Been There Done That with Kids is hosted at the park and a Dutch Wonderland Royal Ambassador.

 Big Kid Rides

 Over the years, I’ve realized the sweet spot for kids to visit Dutch Wonderland is between 42″ and 52″ tall.
 It’s great to take kids to Dutch when they are shorter than this, so they can start enjoying the rides.

 However, once they reach 42″ tall, they can ride the majority of the rides in the park.
 The exception is the Kingdom Coaster, which is a wooden roller coaster.
-Kids must be 48″ tall to ride this coaster and must ride with an adult until they are 54 inches.
+Kids must be 46″ tall to ride this coaster and must ride with an adult until they are 54 inches.